aviaryan/BigEval.js/README.md

 ### Using

-After including *BigEval.js*, the first step is to get a handle to the BigEval object.
-Then we can use the `exec()` method to solve a expression.
+After including *BigEval.js*, the first step is to create an instance of BigEval.
+Then we can use the `exec()` method to solve an expression.
 See [project page](http://aviaryan.in/BigEval.js/index.html) for a working example.
 ```javascript
 var Obj = new BigEval();
 var result = Obj.exec("5! + 1e3 * (PI + E)"); // 5979.874482048837